 We believe that ideally each child should be admitted to the school of their parents' choice.
 However, the school buildings cannot accommodate an unlimited number of children and excessive class sizes are detrimental to the education of the children in the class.
-The Published Admissions Number for this school is 10.
+The Published Admissions Number for this school is [insert PAN].
 The academy will not usually admit children in to classes if their admission would cause the class size to increase above legal or practical limits, or the Published Admissions Number to be breached.

-4. First Admissions for 2019-20
+4. First Admissions for 2022-23

-Children enter school at the start of the school year in which they become five, so children born between I September 2014 and 31 August 2015 will begin school in September 2019.
+Children enter school at the start of the school year in which they become five, so children born between 1 September 2017 and 31 August 2018 will begin school in September 2022.
 A fulltime place will be offered from September for all children as detailed in the admission authorities code (Paragraph 2.16)